Fdvanleeuwen/fdvanleeuwen.github.io/README.md

 <br><br>

 **Student-assistent** @ [Utrecht University](https://www.uu.nl/en) _(Dec 2022 - Present)_ <br>
-Supporting research into the depression of adolescence
+Supporting research into depression in adolescence
  - Building a module to make multilevel models for longitudinal data analysis accessible for researchers at the UU.
   <br><br>